 MasterGo Magic MCP is a standalone service that connects MasterGo design tools with AI models, allowing AI models to directly retrieve DSL data from MasterGo design files.
-It requires no external dependencies beyond a Node.js environment and can be run directly with npx.
+It runs with Node.js and requires minimal setup to get started.

 npx @mastergo/magic-mcp --token=YOUR_TOKEN [--url=API_URL] [--rule=RULE_NAME] [--debug]